httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

    9. Discard any leading OWS from input_string.
    0. If input_string is empty, fail parsing.
 3. No structured data has been found; fail parsing.

+### Parsing a Key from Text {#parse-key}

+Given an ASCII string input_string, return a key. input_string is modified to remove the parsed value.

+1. If the first character of input_string is not lcalpha, fail parsing.
+2. Let output_string be an empty string.
+3. While input_string is not empty:
+   1. Let char be the result of removing the first character of input_string.
+   2. If char is not one of lcalpha, DIGIT, "\_", or "-":
+      1. Prepend char to input_string.
+      2. Return output_string.
+   3. Append char to output_string.
+4. Return output_string.

 ### Parsing a List from Text {#parse-list}